pH-7/RESTful-API-TDD-book/body.md

 In some cases (when we update the Article data for instance), you can send the article ID as a 'application/x-www-urlformencoded' POST field.

-However, here, we will send the ID through the body as a JSON format (and I usually recommend this practice).
+However, here, we will send the ID through the payload as a JSON format (and I usually recommend this practice).

+Note, the term "*payload*" in the API jargon doesn't include headers and meta data info.
+In short, the payload is the "wrapper" to the API "*body*"